zhouzi-wanderer/blog/src/content/posts/quantum_information.md

 + True randomness

+  Measurement in quantum mechanics is inherently probabilistic.
+If we measure a general state $\ket \psi = \sum_{x} a_x \ket x$ by projecting onto the $\{\ket 0,\ket 1\}$ basis, the probability of obtaining the outcome $\ket x$ is $|a_x|^2$.
+This randomness is a fundamental feature of quantum theory.

 + Uncertainty principle

+  In quantum theory, noncommuting observables cannot simultaneously have precisely defined values (the uncertainty principle).

 + Acquiring information causes disturbance

+  Performing a measurement of one observable $A$ will necessarily influence (disturb) the outcome of a subsequent measurement of an observable $B$, if $A$ and $B$ do not commute.

 + No-cloning principle

+  It is impossible to create an independent and identical copy of an arbitrary unknown quantum state.

 + Nonlocal correlation

+  In theoretical physics, quantum nonlocality refers to the phenomenon by which the measurement statistics of a multipartite quantum system do not allow an interpretation with local realism.

 ## 1.3 Efficient quantum algorithms

 + Quantum bits have some properties that classical bits don't have, which can reduce the computational complexity on specific problems.

+  > e.g. **Shor's Algorithm**:
+  >
+  > This is a quantum algorithm for integer factorization.
+Classically, factoring a large number is considered a "hard" problem (it is in NP, but not believed to be in P).
+The best-known classical algorithms require super-polynomial time.
+Shor's algorithm, however, can run in polynomial time on a quantum computer, providing an exponential speedup.
+  >
+  > e.g. **Grover's Algorithm**:
+  >
+  > This is a quantum search algorithm.
+For an unstructured database with $N$ items, a classical search requires $O(N)$ operations on average to find a target.
+Grover's algorithm achieves this in $O(\sqrt{N})$ operations, a quadratic speedup.
+This can be applied to brute-forcing solutions for NP-Complete problems, reducing a classical $O(2^N)$ search time to a quantum $O(2^{N/2})$ time.

 ## 1.4 Quantum complexity